DV

 What is the difference between DIVO and IDVO?

-DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach, while IDVO (Amplify International Enhanced Dividend Income ETF) tracks Basket (Amplify Interest Rate Hedged Dividend Income ETF holdings) with an international approach.
+DIVO (Amplify CWP Enhanced Dividend Income ETF) is an ETF built around a derivative overlay strategy, while IDVO (Amplify International Enhanced Dividend Income ETF) holds a basket of Amplify Interest Rate Hedged Dividend Income ETF holdings with an international approach.
 They are issued by Amplify ETFs and Amplify ETFs respectively.

 Can I hold both DIVO and IDVO?